crs-k/rpi_ws2812_clock/README.md

-# rpi_ws2812_clock
+# rpi_ws2812_4x8

-This repository contains Python code to display the current time on an LED strip using a Raspberry Pi.
+This repository contains Python code to display various animations on a 4x8 LED matrix using a Raspberry Pi.

 ## Dependencies